-Whether you’re fulfilling a fresh 2017 resolution to get more fit, or seeking to improve your existing exercise routine, don’t overlook the importance of hydration.
+Whether you’re fulfilling a personal resolution to get more fit, or seeking to improve your existing exercise routine, don’t overlook the importance of hydration.
 Staying properly hydrated has many health benefits, and can actually improve your workout’s effectiveness.

 Water: What is it good for?

 Water is crucial for staying healthy.
 It helps maintain your body’s temperature, cushions joints, protects your spine, and helps rid your body of waste.
 If you’re not drinking enough during exercise, you can experience muscle fatigue, muscle cramps and loss of coordination that can impair your performance.
 Dehydration can also lead to heat exhaustion or heat stroke, which can be deadly.

 On average, adults need about 3 quarts of water a day.
 In addition to taking in water from beverages, you also absorb water from foods such as fruits, vegetables and soups.